gbif/hp-gb32/contact.md

 ---
 title: Contact
 # description: Species occurrence data for the United States and U.S. Territories.
-background: /assets/images/GB30-hero-bg-10-18.jpg
+background: /assets/images/GB31-h-16a.jpg
 imageLicense: |
-  llustration of Australasian Darter [*Anhinga novaehollandiae* (Gould, 1847)](https://www.gbif.org/species/2482085) from Companion to Gould's Handbook; or, Synopsis of the birds of Australia, 1877 via the [Biodiversity Heritage Library](https://flic.kr/p/bmFhGL)
+  lllustration of [*Mola mola* (Linnaeus, 1758)](https://www.gbif.org/species/5213725) from A history of Scandinavian fishes.
+Stockholm, 1892 via the [Biodiversity Heritage Library](https://flic.kr/p/fJ2w5W)
 ---

 Please contact the GBIF Secretariat if you have any questions regarding the following: